St. Aloysius is the patron saint of youth. He

 In the early 1920s, Bishop Gallagher’s major building project was the Sacred Heart Seminary that stands at Linwood and West Chicago.
 In the late 1920s, his major effort was to construct a cathedral worthy of his prosperous diocese.
 Unfortunately for him, he never accomplished that goal because the Depression greatly reduced the diocese’ income.
 Indeed, by 1933, the diocese was bankrupt.
-However, Bishop Gallagher in the late 1920s had the resources to commission John Donaldson and Henry Meier to design the modern and attractive church that you see.
+However, Bishop Gallagher in the late 1920s had the resources to commission Walter Meier of the John Donaldson and Henry Meier to design the modern and attractive church that you see.
 Perhaps influenced by the many massive movie theaters that were being built at that time, the architect took the unusual step of using tiered seating in the church.
 On the Washington Boulevard front, you see the attractive stone work of Detroit’s most accomplish stone artist, Corrado Parducci.
 As Eric Hill and John Gallagher describe this church in their American Institute of Architects Guide to Detroit Architecture (Detroit, Wayne State University Press, 2003), “The flourishes of corbelling, arcading, and carving stand out from broad planes of unadorned limestone.
 The rose window is all the more stunning for its context.”
-Interestingly, this is one of the last structures John Donaldson designed in his long and distinguished career in Detroit since the Depression terminated construction.

 firm